adwait1-g/adwait1-g.github.io/index.md

 Hello there!

 I am Adwaith, welcome to my space.
 I am a first year management student currently studying at ESCP Business School in Berlin.

-I am broadly into Information Systems, IT Management, Operations & Logistics and Management Science.
+## 1. What interests me?

 Any aspect of a firm's operations is of interest to me.

-## 1. Interest Areas

-I am in the exploration phase, and interested in multiple areas.
+To be a bit more specific, the following are the fields I am exploring.

 1. Information Systems, IT Management and Strategy, Cyber-Risk Management, Cybersecurity in Finance.
 Previously, I wrote quite a bit on cybersecurity, [take a look](/cybersecurity/) if it interests you.
 2. Operations and Logistics Management